The Problem

 I have been hurt by you more than you would ever imagine.
 It’s not that you can’t imagine my pain.
 It’s that you won’t and will do everything you can not to, as you always have.

 The only thing that eases my pain is fantasies of revenge.
 In these fantasies, I hurt you as much and more than you hurt me.
-But my relief is quickly followed by images of you countering my efforts and hurting me again.
+But my relief is quickly followed by images of everything that could go wrong with my revenge, especially images of you countering my efforts and hurting me again.

 My pain has kept coming back into my days and nights.

-Now it comes when I have a little pain about anything at all, and when I’m transitioning from one thing to another.
-At these times my focus has low momentum, so there’s room for my pain to come in and be re-enacted.
+Now it comes when I have a little pain about anything at all, and when I’m transitioning from one thing to another and thus have to give up, lose, the thing before the transition.
+These are times when my focus has low momentum, so there’s room for my pain to come in and be re-enacted.

-Worst of all, it sometimes comes when I’m happy.
+Worst of all, the pain sometimes comes when I’m happy.

 The Cause